spatialthoughts/qgis-tutorials/en/_sources/docs/3/processing_algorithms_pyqgis.rst.txt

   .. image:: /static/3/processing_algorithms_pyqgis/images/14.png
      :align: center

 15. Now lets add code to merge all the months mean, and create an single output layer from it.
-Enter the following code to iterate over all raster layers, extract the custom prefix and run the ``native:joinattributestable`` algorithm to create an single layer containing all months mean.
+We update the previous code, to iteratively run the Zonal Statistics algorithm.
+We define a new variable ``result_layer`` which is set to ``Zip_Codes`` in the beginning but gets updated with the output layer from each iteration.
+This will allow us to use the result of each iteration and add new columns to it.
+Enter the following code to iterate over all raster layers and create an single layer containing all months mean.

   .. code-block:: python

+        import re

         root = QgsProject.instance().layerTreeRoot()

         input_layer = 'Zip_Codes'